Abik1111/NEAT/README.md

 # NEAT
 Neuro Evolution Augmented Topology\
-One of the most revolutionary idea in the field of neural networks and genetic algorith.\
+One of the most revolutionary idea in the field of neural networks and genetic algorithm.\
 \
 \
 For more information:\